 Size & Growth

 The ‘orange’ Bird of Paradise grows up to 6′ feet tall.
 However, when grown indoors, this species can be contained to 3′ feet.
-Once the plant reaches its full height, sideway sheaths, more commonly known as spathe, starts to appear.
+Once the plant reaches its full height, sideway sheaths, more commonly known as spathe, start to appear.

-These sheaths act as the “beak” of the flowers and are generally strong enough to withstand the weight of multiple sunbirds, which enjoy the nectar and pollinate the flowers at the same time.
+These sheaths act as the “beak” of the flowers and are generally strong enough to withstand the weight of multiple sunbirds, which enjoy the nectar and pollinate the individual flowers at the same time.

 Bird of Paradise Flowers and Fragrance